What Is Digital Asset Management and What Differentiates It?

 Hallmarks of DAM

-There are certain things that a solution must address if it is to be digital asset management and some things it should address to have a chance at being effective.
+There are certain things that a solution must feature to be an effective digital asset management platform.

-Access - The files must be accessible in some way.
-Again, the files could be controlled and only accessible to one individual via folders on their desktop, or may be controlled by a central manager with permissions for many individual users or teams of users.
-Another important thing to consider when setting up, transitioning, or modifying DAM access is the difference between “Our Stuff” and “My Stuff.”
+A comprehensive DAM will allow designated administrators to assign permissions for many individual users or teams of users.
 Some files may be universal at the brand level and used across an organization, others may be limited to certain teams, and some other files may be the individual files of a particular user.

-There are some other areas that digital asset management can provide but does not always.
-One area is collaboration.
-This has to do with the solution allowing different users to work together with digital files within the solution.
+Those are the core priorities and features of a DAM but more expensive DAM platforms will offer other benefits as well.
+One is collaboration.
+This means the solution allows different users to work together with digital files within the same platform.
 Some solutions, like Image Relay, allow users to work together on a platform to collaborate on projects using the brand’s assets.
 Other areas include search capabilities and managing underlying metadata of files.
 More sophisticated features include versioning management and audit and analytics capabilities for understanding file usage and user activity.
-These types of functions help make digital asset management not only an effective way to manage your assets but also a way to ensure important business return on investment.
+Some even include digital proofing for content creation.
+These types of functions help make digital asset management not only an effective way to manage your assets but also a way to ensure a return on investment.

-Content Management - This term gets thrown around a lot and has taken on a life of its own.
-It could be used as a synonym for digital asset management, but you’re likely to confuse people if you do.
-The big difference between content management and digital asset management is that content management has traditionally been used to refer to the systems with which someone publishes digital content.
-For example, in this area, Wordpress is one of the biggest players.
-While you can organize and manage files using a system like Wordpress, the purpose is to serve these assets to the web.
+Content Management - The big difference between content management and digital asset management is that content management has traditionally been used to refer to the systems with which someone publishes digital content.
+For example Wordpress and HubSpot both offer CMS platforms.
+While you can organize and manage files using a system like HubSpot, the purpose is to serve these assets to the web.